salaboy/from-monolith-to-k8s/workshop.md

 - [Next Steps](#next-steps)

 # Creating accounts and Clusters
 During this workshop you will be using a **Kubernetes Cluster** and a **Camunda Cloud Zeebe Cluster** for Microservices orchestration.
-You need to setup these accounts and create these clusters early on, so they are ready for you to work for the reminder of the workshop.
+You need to setup these accounts and create these clusters early on, so they are ready for the remainder of the workshop.

 **Important requisites**
-- You need  a Gmail account to be able to do the workshop.
-You will **not** be using your account for GCP, but you need the account to access a free GCP account for QCon Plus.
+- You need  a Gmail account to be able to participate in the workshop.
+You will not be using your account for the Google Cloud Platform (GCP), but you need the account to access a free GCP account for QCon.
-- You need [**Google Chrome**](https://www.google.com/chrome/) installed in your laptop, we recommend Google Chrome, as this workshop has been tested with it, and it also provides Incognito Mode which is needed for the workshop.
+- You need **Google Chrome** installed on your laptop.
+We recommend Google Chrome because we've tested this workshop with it and you'll need Incognito Mode too.
 - [Download this ZIP file with resources](https://github.com/salaboy/from-monolith-to-k8s-assets/archive/1.0.0.zip) and Unzip somewhere that you can find it again (like your Desktop)

 ## Google Cloud account

-[Login to Google Cloud by clicking into this link](http://console.cloud.google.com) (if you are a QCon Plus attendee you should use the account provided, if not you can find other [Kubernetes providers free credits list](https://github.com/learnk8s/free-kubernetes))
+[Login to Google Cloud by clicking into this link](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one, if not you can find other [Kubernetes providers free credits list](https://github.com/learnk8s/free-kubernetes))

 ### Creating a Kubernetes Cluster